Posts Tagged ‘secondlife’

 Defining Social Media

-After publishing, “The Future of Communications – A Manifesto for Integrating Social Media into Marketing,” I decided to take a short break.
+After publishing, “The Social Media Manifesto, A Manifesto for Integrating Social Media into Marketing,” I decided to take a short break.
 I wanted it to reside online for people to discover before it was pushed down the page with every post to follow.
 Afterall, we do have a very short attention span these days and the important posts that exist across the blogosphere are unfortunately quickly forgotten.
+But that’s the point of the manifesto.
+There are conversations taking place across…

 The Social Media Manifesto